Autignem/aDF/readme.txt

 *** Always delete aDF.lua in the WTF folder when updating this addon, or if you are unsure where to find it, delete entire WTF folder.

+--- New version --- v4.1

+### Changes Made:

+- **Fixed the issue where target debuffs were getting mixed up.
+- **Performance improved; the impact should be negligible now.
+- **Added a tostring call to prevent excessive function calls

 --- New version --- v4.0

 ###To adjust the sorting order, see the aDFOrder function (approximately line 142).
 No further changes were made beyond this point at the time of writing